-The least popular of our three branches of government is, ironically, the one most democratic in process and the one most reflective of it's constituents --us.
-Through research and role-playing, students will examine the social, political, and procedural complexities of the U.S. Congress and their impact upon law-making and governance.
-Student who have successfully completed POL 380 Tp Politics & Government: Congress will not receive additional credit.
-(Spring, odd-even years)
+Through research and role-playing, students will examine the social, political, and procedural complexities of the U.S. Congress and its impact upon law-making and governance.
+Prerequisite: POL 227 or instructor approval.
+(Offered occasionally)

 310. Politics and History of East Asia (R)(W)(G) 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.

 A study of the development of East Asian politics from 1600 to the present, focusing on colonialism, wars of independence, nation-building, and modernization.
 Prerequisites: Sophomore standing and WRI 101 and COM 100; or Sophomore standing and Honors Program.
 This course is cross-listed with HIS 333; students will earn credit for only one course.
 (Students with credit for HIS 114 or HIS 333 will not receive credit for POL 310) (Spring, odd-even years)